Anshir08/Pen-Sketching-portrait/README.md

 and yeah!! also try the code with laptop cam as i told you in introduction.

+# Future

+I am working on converting this software as a web app with some UI so can use it easily.

 # Libraries
 In the software, i just use one library - 'Open-cv' i.e., import cv2.